-East Stroudsburg University, a comprehensive university in northeastern Pennsylvania offering nearly 60 undergraduate and more than 30 graduate degree and certification programs, is one of the 14 institutions in the Pennsylvania State System of Higher Education.
+East Stroudsburg University, a comprehensive university in northeastern Pennsylvania offering 56 undergraduate and 24 graduate degree programs, is one of the 14 institutions in the Pennsylvania State System of Higher Education.

 It opened its doors on September 4, 1893, as East Stroudsburg Normal School.
 A faculty of 15 greeted a group of 320 students who entered two-year programs in elementary and science education.